zotonic/zotonic/doc/dev/releasenotes/rel_0.9.0.rst

   perform a rollback.

 mod_rest
-  A new module to interact with Zotonic's data model using a RESTful interface.
+  A new module to interact with Zotonic’s data model using a RESTful interface.